Ranking Your Favorite Pets by Annual Cost

 #2.
 Rabbits ($600-$1,100)

 You might be surprised to see rabbits here, but rabbits can be high maintenance pets.
-Litter and bedding alone can set you back a fair amount every month.
-Plus you also need to be careful about your rabbit’s diet – an unhealthy or insufficient diet for any animal is likely to lead to expensive health issues down the road.
+MyHouseRabbit.com estimates you'll be spending around $85 a month on your rabbit essentials: litter, hay, pellets, and fresh vegetables.
+You need to be extra careful about your rabbit’s diet – an unhealthy or insufficient diet for any animal is likely to lead to expensive health issues down the road.
+And unfortunately, healthcare for rabbits can be more expensive than similar care for dogs and cats.

 #3.
 Cats ($500-$1,000)